 Will the car-share scheme be available for tourists to use?

 No. The current plan is that the car share vehicles will only be available to residents and local businesses on the islands and possibly also for organisations/businesses who regularly visit the islands.

 What is the business case for the project?

 The project is being funded as a trial to see how community car share schemes can operate and influence behaviour change.
 A business case was not required for the award of the funding, but rather is to be developed over the course of the project, as one of the funding outcomes.
-The project runs until June 2021.
+The project currently runs until June 2021 although it is highly likely this it will be extended due to delay caused by the pandemic.
 The business case will investigate all elements including insurance, maintenance, customer service, booking systems, revenue streams from vehicle-to-grid charging and different uses of the car-share scheme.

 Why is the cost of this project so high?

 There has been a great deal of research done to ascertain the cost of the necessary equipment for this project and how best it can be obtained in the most affordable way while taking into account necessary procurement rules.
 As with all projects on the Isles of Scilly the location factor has also been considered.